pycabook/pycabook/manuscript/part_0_introduction/chapter_01_introduction.md

 ## Acknowledgments

-* Eleanor de Veras: proofreading of the introduction.
+* Eleanor de Veras, who proofread the introduction.
-* Roberto Ciatti: introducing me to clean architectures.
+* Roberto Ciatti, who introduced me to clean architectures.
+* Max H. Gerlach, Paul Schwendenman, Eric Smith, Grant Moore, Hans Chen, who fixed typos and bad grammar submitting issues and pull requests.
-* Łukasz Dziedzic: "Lato" cover font ([Latofonts](http://www.latofonts.com)).
+* Łukasz Dziedzic, who developed the free "Lato" font ([Latofonts](http://www.latofonts.com)), used for the cover.

 The cover photograph is by [pxhere](https://pxhere.com/en/photo/760437).
 A detail of the Sagrada Familia in Barcelona, one of the world's best contemporary artworks, a bright example of architecture in which every single element has a meaning and a purpose.
 Praise to Antoni Gaudí, brilliant architect and saint, who will always inspire me with his works and his life.